-Belle Isle Park only became a state park in 2014.
-This beautiful 982-acre island has some of the best views of Detroit, and has many entertainment options if the nature isn’t enough.
-Home to an aquarium, a conservatory and majestic memorial fountain, Belle Isle Park is a great place to come and relax and get away from the city.
+Belle Isle Park became a state park in 2014.
+This beautiful 982-acre (397ha) island has some of the best views of Detroit and is home to many entertainment options if nature isn’t your cup of tea.
+Home to an aquarium, a conservatory and majestic memorial fountain, Belle Isle Park is a great place to escape the city and relax.

-As the world’s largest museum dedicated to the rich history and culture of African Americans, the Charles H. Wright Museum of African American History is an important place to visit while in Detroit.
-Home to multiple collections of historical artifacts, like the Blanche Coggin Underground Railroad Collection and the Harriet Tubman Museum Collection, the museum is also home to the General Motors Theater, a fantastic place to catch a live performance or lecture.
+As the world’s largest museum dedicated to the rich history and culture of African Americans, the Charles H Wright Museum of African American History is an important place to visit while in Detroit.
+Along with multiple collections of historical artefacts, such as the Blanche Coggin Underground Railroad Collection and the Harriet Tubman Museum Collection, it’s also home to the General Motors Theater, a fantastic place to catch a live performance or lecture.

-Despite Detroit’s location north of the Mason-Dixon line, barbecue is taken seriously here, and there are many Detroit-natives that could easily say why.
-Union Woodshop in Clarkston is a great stop for everything smoked, grilled and tender.
-Offering a variety of meats and even wood-fired pizza, Union Woodshop is one of the many places to find real barbecue in The Motor City.
+Despite Detroit’s location north of the Mason-Dixon line, barbecue is taken seriously here.
+Union Woodshop in Clarkston – roughly 40 minutes’ drive from central Detroit – is a great stop for everything smoked, grilled and tender.
+As it offers a variety of meats and even wood-fired pizza, come here to taste some real barbecue in the Motor City.

 The Fox Theatre is perhaps one of the grandest venues in the Midwest.
-Its lavish, art-deco architecture is complimented by its oriental details, and features a truly beautiful set of columns and an even grander ceiling.
-See the theatre website to check its upcoming shows and performances.
+Its lavish art deco architecture is complemented by gorgeous Asian interiors, which also feature a beautiful set of columns and an even grander ceiling.
+Check the theater website for upcoming shows and performances.

 Few men have made such significant contributions to modern society as Henry Ford.
-His innovations on the Ford auto assembly line and the living wage brought prosperity to the middle classes of America, and inspired a culture of mass consumerism.
-His house is a great place to learn more about the life of this remarkable man.
+His innovations on the Ford auto assembly line and the living wage brought prosperity to America’s middle class and inspired a culture of mass consumerism.
+His house is a great place to learn more about his life.